 When you test your water for hardness you are actually testing for calcium carbonate levels.
 Depending on the water test kit, the concentrations may be measured in ppm (parts per million), mg/L or gpg (grains per gallon).

 Testing your water at one of your faucets is just one part of the test.
 The second part of the test is to get a hardness reading of your water before the water softener.
 You will want to see if there is a difference in hardness before and after the softening process.

 Before You Start

-If hard water is coming out of your system make sure to follow these steps first before tackling our water softener troubleshooting and repair guide below.
+If hard water is coming out of your system make sure to follow these steps first before tackling our water softener repair guide below.